SpeciesFileGroup/install_taxonworks/development/native/macos.md

 ## Instructions

+_Do not skip steps.
+See the Troubleshooting section if you hit errors, particularly with proj related issues._

 * Start by getting `Xcode` from the App Store, and install/open it.
 * [Install Homebrew](https://brew.sh/)
 * [Install RVM](https://rvm.io/rvm/install)
 * Download and install PostgreSQL 11.6 / PostGIS 2.5.3 from [Postgres.app](https://postgresapp.com/)
-* Configure your $PATH to use the included command line tools (optional):
+* _Optional_: Configure your $PATH to use the command line tools in Postgres.app:
 ```
 sudo mkdir -p /etc/paths.d &&
 echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp